 One common technique is to put the verb first in the sentence while the subject is held back as a surprise.
-The introduce the subject so that the words describing it are held back.
+Those promoting the Aramaic Hypothesis (see this article) take this as evidence of Jesus's original words being in Aramaic, but Aramaic doesn't put the subject last as Jesus does.
 We see this technique in the first half of the Lord's Prayer.
 A series of third-party commands are used, "let it be sanctified," let it show up," and "let it happen."
 In each case, the listener must wait to learn what "it" is.
-In each case, the subject phrase follows the same structure: "that name," "that realm," and "that desire."
-In this translation the "that" is actually the article "the," but the Greek article is closer to demonstrative ("this," "that") than the English article.
+In each case, the subject phrase ends the verse in the same structure: "that name," "that realm," and "that desire."
+In this translation, the "that" is actually the article "the," but the Greek article is closer to demonstrative ("this," "that") than the English article.
 And again, those the article highlights to word, the listener must wait to learn what name, realm, and desire Jesus is talking about.
 That answer for all three is the same, "of yours."

 In English, the possessive phrase "of yours" works fine after the noun, especially with a "this" or "that" before it.
 It works essentially like the Greek phrase does, creating more suspense in the phrase.
 This structure of putting the possessive pronoun after the noun is the most common in Greek, but Jesus does not always use it.
 Sometimes here will put the possessive before the noun, with or without the article, depending on what he wants to emphasize.

 This entire structure is almost always lost in translation despite the fact that it can be easily captured in English.
 There is nothing difficult to understand about the sentence, "Let it be sanctified, this name of yours."
 It is especially difficult for translators to write "this name of yours," when they want to write "your name."
 However, Jesus could put the "my" before the word "name" without the article and he does in some places, but, especially at the end of a phrase, he prefers the word structure that creates suspense.